lilys012/lilys012.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hello !

 I am a junior student at Seoul National University in Seoul, South Korea.

-I am majoring in Computer Science and Engineering, and Statistics.
+I'm majoring in Computer Science and Engineering, and Statistics.

-I am interested in Machine Learning, Data Mining and Natural Language Processing.
+My interests are Machine Learning, Data Mining and Natural Language Processing.